Many expatriates to Gambia live between Fajara,

 For children of school age there are the following schools:

-based in Bakau, which follows the British National Curriculum for
+School, based in Bakau, which follows the British National

-where tuition follows the American curriculum.
+School where tuition follows the American curriculum.
 For

 French national curriculum.
 Ages 2Ĺ to 15.

 Preparatory School conducts its tuition in English, follows

 the English system.
 The prep school is comprised of three-class

 Tel: 449 4233